Averianov/authservice/README.md

 ### For launch:

-* Go to application workdirectory:
+* Go to application work directory:
 ```bash
  cd ./some_application
 ```